stopopol/deims_routines/README.md

 # Custom routines for DEIMS-SDR
 This custom Drupal 10 module provides standard routines for DEIMS.
-For the latest version of DEIMS-SDR and its documentation, please refer to deims.org and in particular deims.org/about
+For the latest version of DEIMS-SDR and its documentation, please refer to deims.org and in particular deims.org/about, deims.org/docs and deims.org/terms